Demky/VariousLibrariesAndFrameworks/README.md

 Languages | files or folder name | What do ?
 --------- | --------- | ---------
-Javascript, html, css | reCaptcha |  Google reCaptcha ready to use VueJS | passwordReveal | add an icons near a password input to let the user reveal his password
+Javascript, html, css | reCaptcha |  Google reCaptcha ready to use VueJS | passwordReveal | add an icons near a password input to let the user reveal his password before validation

 *Libraries & Modules*
 --